Nurses are a vital part of the SHS health team.

 Emergency — call 911, if you are using a campus phone call 9-911.

 Not sure what to do?
 The advice nurse will help you figure it out.
 If your call goes to voicemail, please don’t hang up — leave a message.
 The advice nurse will get back to you promptly.
-You can also use our secured messaging system for non-emergent matters through myHealth.
+You can also use our secure messaging system for non-emergent matters through myHealth.

 To speak to an advice nurse after clinic hours contact 209-228-2273 and follow the prompts to speak to an after hours nurse.